justinglow/home-assistant-config/README.md

 * When alarm is manually armed at night, turn on nighttime light scene [[video example]](https://youtu.be/EiiTg5AtEew)
 * If alarm siren is activated, flash all controlled lights in house once per second until disarmed [[video example]](https://youtu.be/K4GNwNoDph4)
 * Send mobile alert when garage door opens
-* Turn lights on inside when motion is detected outside (and alarm is set with sun down)
+* Turn lights on inside to mimic activity when motion is detected outside (and alarm is set with sun down)

 ## Media